Şah Sultan (daughter of Mustafa III): Early life

 Şah Sultan was born on 21 April 1761 in the Topkapı Palace.
-Her father was Sultan Mustafa III, and her mother one of his consort, Rifat Kadın or Fehime Kadın (who died in childbirth in 1761).
-Instead, it has been discredited that her mother was Mihrişah Kadin, as it has been established that Şah was born only seven months before Mihrişah's certain son, Selim III.
+Her father was Sultan Mustafa III, and her mother the consort Rifat Kadın, a freeborn woman.
+Previously, it has been suggested that her mother was Mihrişah Kadin, but it has been established that Şah was born only eight months before Mihrişah's certain son, Selim III.

 On 24 April 1764, when Şah was three years old, her father betrothed her to the Grand Vizier Köse Bahir Mustafa Pasha.
 He was dismissed from his post and was killed in 1765.

 On 2 January 1768, when Şah was seven years old, she was betrothed to Nişancı Yağlıkçızade Mehmed Emin Pasha.
 He became the Grand Vizier the same year, and was killed in 1769.

 In 1774 Mustafa III died and Şah was relegated, together with her half-sisters and her father's consorts, to the Old Palace.

 Marriage

 On 6 November 1778, during the reign of her uncle Sultan Abdul Hamid I, when Şah was seventeen years old, she married vizier Nişançı Seyyid Mustafa Pasha.
 The wedding procession followed the bride to Cağaloğlu Palace, located on the Divanyolu street.
 The wedding reception took place the next day.
 The couple together had two biological daughters and an adopted one.

 Şah Sultan may have suffered health problems because she lived in a villa by the sea and was significantly less active than her other two half-sisters, Beyhan Sultan and Hatice Sultan.
-Selim III often visited them, staying even for days and summoning the Grand Vizier there to discuss affairs of state.
+Selim III often visited them, staying for days and summoning the Grand Vizier there to discuss affairs of state.